Geethen/geeforec.github.io/content/post/practical-8.md

 We will then extract the variable importance data and add it to a chart.
 To pull the information from the RandomForest model, we use explain() and then get() to pull the specific information we are interested in.

 We then add this to a chart for visualization.
 The RandomForest in GEE uses the Gini index for variable importance measures.
+Reference the WorldClim dataset to see the names of each bioclim variable.

 ```js
 var importance = model.explain().get('importance');